TRACE: AI-Assisted Assessment of Collaborative Projects in Computer Science Education: Introduction

 \section{Introduction}

-Group projects are foundational to computer science curricula, offering students hands-on experience in software engineering practices such as Agile methodologies, version control, collaborative coding, and iterative testing.
-These collaborative endeavors mirror professional environments and are invaluable in preparing students for real-world development workflows.
-However, assigning fair individual grades remains difficult, particularly when group sizes are large or contributions are unevenly distributed.
+Group projects are foundational to computer science curricula, providing students with hands-on experience in software engineering practices such as Agile methodologies, version control, collaboration, and iterative testing.
+These collaborative activities mirror professional software development environments and help prepare students for real-world workflows.
+However, assigning fair individual grades remains challenging, particularly when team sizes are large or contributions are unevenly distributed.

 Instructors often lack granular visibility into team dynamics, leading to assessments based on incomplete information.
-Peer evaluations, though valuable, can be influenced by bias, social dynamics, and non-academic considerations.
-Manual oversight becomes unfeasible at scale, prompting the need for automated tools that provide accurate, transparent, and scalable assessments.
+Peer evaluations, while useful, may be influenced by bias, social dynamics, or non-academic considerations.
+Manual oversight becomes difficult to maintain at scale, creating a need for automated tools that enable accurate and transparent assessment.